-What is Putty ?
+What is Putty?
 A paste used by glaziers, and housepainters, made of whiting, linseed oil, and white lead.

-What is Turpentine ?
+What is Turpentine?
 A resin, which flows either by incision, or spontaneously, from the larch, pine, and fir: turpentine is valuable in medicinal cases, and its oil, called spirits of turpentine, is useful for many different purposes.

 What is Pounce?
-Gum sandaric reduced to a fine powder, and used to prevent the sinking of paper after the erasure of writing.
-What is Emery? a rich iron ore found in large masses, extremely hard, and heavy : emery is prepared by grinding in mills; the powder thus procured is separated into three sorts, each kind diff ring in fineness; they are used by artificers to polish and burnish iron, and steel, and for cutting and scolloping glass.
+Gum andaric reduced to a fine powder, and used to prevent the sinking of paper after the erasure of writing. they are used by artificers to polish and burnish iron, and steel, and for cutting and scolloping glass.